 Net financial debt declined 11.4 percent from its level at the end of 2017 to EUR 2.6 billion.
 The equity ratio decreased by 1.5 percentage points over the same period to 25.0 percent, following the increase in total assets.
-However, the equity ratio on June 30, 2018 was still 5.6 percentage points above the same date last year, primarily a result of the positive earnings contribution over the last twelve months.
+However, the equity ratio on 30 June 2018 was still 5.6 percentage points above the same date last year, primarily thanks to the positive earnings contribution over the last twelve months.

 Full-year outlook for 2018